4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

     class will take care of unit scaling w.r.t. frequency, :math:`\omega`, and direction, :math:`\theta`.

-    ..  (or similar).
-And similarly, if the RAO is instead given in :math:`rad/rad`,
-    .. then the wave spectrum must be given in :math:`rad^2/(Hz \cdot rad)`.

-    ..
-Note that the denominator of the wave spectrum density units is of less importance
-    .. here, since the :class:`~waveresponse.WaveSpectrum` class will take care of
-    .. the spectrum scaling w.r.t. frequency/direction coordinates.

 With ``waveresponse`` it is easy to estimate a vessel's response spectrum once you have an :class:`~waveresponse.RAO` object and a :class:`~waveresponse.WaveSpectrum` object available.
 A convenience function for calculating response is provided by